Reader Holidays - London Theatre Dine and Dance from South Wales Argus

 The following hotels are offered with this holiday (subject to availability and supplementary pricing)

-You will be staying in a good hotel in the Heathrow/Slough area.
-All rooms used will have private facilities, colour TV, radios and telephones, and all hotels will have good bar and restaurant facilities.Further Hotel Information »
+You will be staying at a four-star hotel, such as the Park Inn, Heathrow.
+All rooms used will have private facilities, TV, radios and telephones, and all hotels will have good bar and restaurant facilities.Further Hotel Information

-You will be staying in a good hotel in the Heathrow/Slough area.
-All rooms used will have private facilities, colour TV, radios and telephones, and all hotels will have good bar and restaurant facilities.Hide Hotel Information »
+You will be staying at a four-star hotel, such as the Park Inn, Heathrow.
+All rooms used will have private facilities, TV, radios and telephones, and all hotels will have good bar and restaurant facilities.Hide Hotel Information